 Saves the current spin system to a named file on disk.
 A standard Windows File Save dialog will prompt you for the name of the file and the folder to save it in.
 This command is primarily used to save a spin system for future use and reference.
 Files saved with this command can be read with the Read Spin System File... command.
 This file is in plain ASCII text and can be examined with any text editor.
-These files are also compatible with the Xsim program.
-Hint: If you use a consistent file extension for your spin system files (such as .ss) they will be easy to recognize, and you can use the explorer to associate your favorite editor (e.g. Notepad, Wordpad, etc.) with this file type.
-If you have the Simulation Mode (Options menu) set to DNMR, any DNMR parameters will be stored with the spin system file.
+Hint: If you use a consistent file extension for your spin system files (such as .ss) they will be easy to recognize, and you can use the explorer to associate your favorite editor (e.g. Notepad, WordPad, etc.) with this file type.
+If you have the Simulation Mode (Options menu) set to DNMR, any DNMR parameters will be stored with the parameters.
+The data set title (from the experimental data set) will also be stored with the spin system file.
 If you have not loaded an experimental data set, you can enter a title for the spin system file with the Plot Title... selection in the Edit menu.